Biography

 • Error-augmented model feedback to train human subjects

 During my Ph.D., I was funded by a long-term research contract with Meta Reality Labs, in which we developed techniques to use electromyography (EMG) for gesture recognition and human-computer interfaces.
 Previously, I completed two internships at Mitsubishi Electric Research Laboratories (MERL) under the supervision of Dr. Ye Wang and Dr. Toshiaki Koike-Akino, where I designed regularization techniques for subject transfer learning.
-I was also been a member of CAMBI, a cross-university collaboration focused on applying brain-computer interface (BCI) research for assistive communication.
+I was also a member of CAMBI, a cross-university collaboration focused on applying (BCI) research to restore communication for people with neurological disabilities.

 Selected Publications